euu2021/Freeplane_UtilityPanels/README.md

 It needs integration with Jumper.
 I created a fork of Jumper that allows this integration.

 I will make it easier in the future, but now it's necessary to
-- unistall the Jumper add-on and delete the folder that it leaves inside the user folder/addons.
-Don't worry you will be able to use Jumper normally.
+- uninstall the Jumper add-on and delete the folder that it leaves inside the user folder/addons.
+Don't worry, you will be able to use Jumper normally.
 - download the [branch called dev in my fork](https://github.com/euu2021/Freeplane-Jumper/tree/dev) (go into Code/Download ZIP)
 - unzip it into a folder
-- inside Freeplane, do into `Preferences…->Plugins->Scripting->Script classpath: Additional directories containing classes and/or JARs` and set here the path of the folder above
+- in Freeplane, go into `Preferences…->Plugins->Scripting->Script classpath: Additional directories containing classes and/or JARs` and set here the path of the folder above

 Now, to make the usual Kumper start, you need to run this script: `lilive.jumper.Jumper.start()`